NoahSaso/dao-up/docs/pages/updating-a-campaign.md

 }
 ```

-Note that only the fundraising DAO may update a campaign's
-configuration.

 You can find the address of your campaign by looking in the URL bar of
 your browser while viewing the campaign.
 The URL will be in the form
 `https://daoup.zone/campaign/CAMPAIGN_ADDRESS_AT_THE_END`.